 Blank microwell strips fixed on white strip holder.
 The plate is sealed in aluminium pouch with desiccant.
 8×12/12×8-well strips per plate.
-Each well contains anti-IgM antibodies (anti-μ chain).
+Each well contains monoclonal antibodies reactive to HBeAg.
 The microwell strips can be broken to be used separately.
-Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to 2~8°C.
+Place unused wells or strips in the plastic sealable storage bag together with desiccant and return to 2~8°C.